ShashankSreep/engl396portfolio/Tasks/Code/sliderCode.md

          htmlOutput("text3")
          sliderInput("rng", "Choose the Years", value = c(1990, 1998), min = 1990, max = 2020)),
 ```
-a) If done correctly, you should see the updated default range, when you rerun the application.
+If done correctly, you should see the updated default range, when you rerun the application.